haikuowuya/AndroidElementals/README.md

 [Android PDF View](https://github.com/JoanZapata/android-pdfview) | A fast PDF reader component for Android development [Android ViewBadger](https://github.com/jgilfelt/android-viewbadger) | A simple way to "badge" any given Android view at runtime without having to cater for it in layout
 [Quilt View Library](https://github.com/jacobmoncur/QuiltViewLibrary) | QuiltView displays views of different sizes in a scrollable grid
+[FreeFlow](https://github.com/Comcast/FreeFlow) | A layout engine for Android that decouples layouts from the View containers that manage scrolling and view recycling.
+FreeFlow makes it really easy to create custom layouts and beautiful transition animations as data and layouts change

 #### <a name="animation">Animation